One Week To Go: MSGBC Conference To Unveil Next Phase Of Regional Growth

 Industry leaders from bp, Kosmos Energy, Woodside Energy, TGS, Apus Energy, national energy companies and many more across the basin will share updates on exploration pipelines, drilling activity, infrastructure planning and emerging investment opportunities.
 Their participation reflects growing confidence in the MSGBC basin's long-term potential and the importance of collaboration to advance new hydrocarbon, power and mining developments.

-“MSGBC Oil, Gas&Power 2025 arrives at a decisive moment for the region.
-This year's conference brings together partners, policymakers and investors who will shape the next decade of progress in West Africa,” states Sandra Jeque, Events and Project Director, Energy Capital&Power.Distributed by APO Group on behalf of Energy Capital&Power.
+“MSGBC Oil, Gas & Power 2025 arrives at a decisive moment for the region.
+This year's conference brings together partners, policymakers and investors who will shape the next decade of progress in West Africa,” states Sandra Jeque, Events and Project Director, Energy Capital & Power.

 Legal Disclaimer: